 While it may be mere coincidence, the Winchester family had employed Clarissa Marvel, the first person investigated by the newly formed Relief Society.
 Clarissa Marvel was an orphan girl who had moved on to live with Agnes Coolbrith [Smith].
 From this position of trust, Clarissa was allegedly spreading rumors about Joseph Smith and his widowed sister-in-law.
-6
+3

-Whether young Nancy or some other came to Emma and Joseph's attention, it appears Emma and Joseph decided to add medical expertise to their team.
+Whether young Nancy or some other woman was the first actual victim to come to the attention of Emma and Joseph, it appears Emma and Joseph decided to add medical expertise to their team.

 On January 13th Joseph pulled Willard Richards into his inner circle, having Willard move into the Smith home.
-7 Willard was a Thomsonian 8 physician who had saved Joseph's life in Kirtland.
+4 Willard was a Thomsonian 5 physician who had saved Joseph's life in Kirtland.
 In the following months Joseph would pull in the wife of the town druggist, Sylvia Lyon, and a respected midwife, Sylvia's mother, Patty Sessions.